netlify/netlify-plugin-edge-handlers/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "Please replace with a clear and descriptive title"
+title: 'Please replace with a clear and descriptive title'
-labels: "type: feature"
+labels: 'type: feature'
-assignees: ""
+assignees: ''
 ---

 <!--